-For each food intolerance click the menu to be taken to the complete guide for that food allergy.
+For each food intolerance click the menu to be taken to the complete guide for that particular problem.

-Clicking the main menu takes you to a detailed article that tells you the basics, what causes that particular food insensitivity, the symptoms, treatments and how to avoid foods that contain allergens.
+Clicking the main menu takes you to detailed articles that tell you the basics.
+Including, what causes that particular food insensitivity, the symptoms, treatments and how to avoid foods that contain those allergens.

-From that page you can navigate to other articles.
-These go into more depth, such as how to get tested for that intolerance.
+From the main allergy page you can navigate to other articles that go into more depth.
+They cover subjects like how to get tested for that intolerance.
 In addition, there are links on the left hand of the page to help you to navigate to the other articles.

 You will also find general articles, news and tips for living with food sensitivities under the blog tab.